ssanj/babyloncandle/posts/2019-05-01-why-are-default-parameter-values-considered-bad-in-scala.md

 }
 ```

-Now in the client of the library goes ahead and uses the above function:
+A client of the library may use it like:

 ```{.scala .scrollx}
 Database.fromUrl("someUrl")
 ```

-The developer of the library decides to add a `tableName` parameter as the `url` optional when run locally.
+The developer of the library decides to add a `tableName` parameter as the `url` is optional when run locally.
 Not wanting to introduce an additional method for this our developer then decides to make `url` a DPV.

 As this is a breaking change, he bumps the version of the library to 2.x.